 John passed away in 2018.
 It was his greatest honor to memorialize his parents, Clarence and Dorothy Gerard, with a nursing scholarship endowment to continue his mother’s legacy of care for generations now and in the future.

-Graduating seniors of any high school located in Posey, Vanderburgh, or Warrick counties who are planning to pursue a nursing degree at an accredited college, university, or technical/vocational school within the counties served by the Community Foundation Alliance.
-Applicants must have a minimum 3.0 cumulative grade point average (4.0 scale).
+Graduating seniors of any high school located in Posey, Vanderburgh, or Warrick counties with a minimum 3.0 cumulative grade point average (4.0 scale) and who are planning to pursue a nursing degree at an accredited college, university, or technical/vocational school within the counties served by the Community Foundation Alliance (Daviess, Gibson, Knox, Perry, Pike, Posey, Spencer Vanderburgh, and Warrick).
+Recipients of the scholarship must attend a college, university, or technical/vocational school located in one of these counties.

 Selection will be based on the strength of the student’s essay (45%), involvement in extracurricular activities, community service, and/or work experience (45%), and financial need (10%).

 - Essay describing why the applicant wants to pursue a career in nursing (minimum one-page, not to exceed two pages, double spaced).

 - Completion of the “FAFSA” or “FAFSA4caster.”